Performing Shalom

 If you were looking for a single word to sum up that kind of delightful abundance, a good choice would be the Hebrew word Shalom.
 It’s a word we sometimes translate “peace,” but really “peace” is too tame a word for shalom.
 Biblical shalom isn’t just an absence – like an absence of conflict or an absence of pain.
 Instead, as we’ve been saying, it is a fullness – an abundance of goodness and variety and beauty and delight.

 That fullness is also suggested by the word “performing” in our grant theme.
 Shalom isn’t just an absence of conflict, and it also isn’t something that’s just passively observed.
 The biblical story invites us to enter into this shalom; to participate in it and enact it.
 And in fact it is God who gives us the first instance of this in Genesis chapter 2.
 We read there that on the seventh day, God rested from the work God had done.
 This is not God catching God’s breath, because God is just so exhausted from creating.
 Rather, readers of Genesis have understood this as God delighting in the world God has made.
 And in the same way, over the centuries people have marked the seventh day by feasting and resting.
 This is not meant to be just a matter of taking a nap or stuffing yourself at dinner.
 Instead, it’s meant to be a way of “performing shalom.”
 It is a way of reminding ourselves that the story of creation begins with abundance, and fullness, and delight.
 What’s more, we’re reminded that the biblical story invites us to join in as authors and fashioners of that same kind of goodness.
-Our hope then, is that our first round of grant recipients will do just that.
+It is our hope then that our 2025 grant recipients will do just that.